Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 Day 6: At Sea - Davis Strait

 As we steam toward Nunavut, our resource staff will deepen your understanding of the Arctic.
 This is an excellent time to enjoy workshops, watch a documentary, or get out on deck.
-Keep your binoculars ready for minke and humpback whales, as well as the seabirds that are sure to mark our passage.

 Day 7: Mittimatalik (Pond Inlet)

 Mittimatalik is a busy Arctic community in a beautiful setting, a fascinating place to wander.
-The cultural presentation at the Community Hall is not to be missed—arts and crafts may be available here too.
+The cultural presentation at the Community Hall is not to be missed – arts and crafts may be available here too.

-We will spend three days exploring Tallurutiup Imanga (Lancaster Sound), one of the newest National Marine Conservation Areas in Nunavut.
+We will spend two days exploring Tallurutiup Imanga (Lancaster Sound), one of the newest National Marine Conservation Areas in Nunavut.
 Narwhal, beluga, and bowhead whales transit and feed in this area.
 We’ll cruise by ship and Zodiac in search of wildlife.

-On the northern border of Tallurutiup Imanga lies Devon Island, the largest uninhabited island on Earth at over fifty thousand square kilometres.
-Flat topped mountains, glacial valleys, and a substantial ice cap give Devon Island its unique character.
 We hike the tundra, cruise a glacier face, and seek wildlife from ship and by shore.
 Archaeological sites with expert interpretation allow us to learn about the Inuit history of this now-abandoned island.
 We’ll visit the remains of a RCMP and Hudson's Bay Company site at Dundas Harbour.

 In 1845, Sir John Franklin set out from England with HMS Erebus and HMS Terror, attempting to sail through the Northwest Passage.
-His crew overwintered at Beechey Island—where three of his men died.
+His crew overwintered at Beechey Island – where three of his men died.

 Numerous search parties later used Beechey as a depot and rendezvous.
 Amundsen, Bernier, and Larsen visited Beechey.
 Thomas Morgan of the HMS Investigator was buried there in 1854 alongside Franklin’s men.
 The graves and the ruins of Northumberland House are a haunting memorial.